-If it's not immediately obvious what failed, the best sources of information are log files, which you can access directly from the Job Manager interface by clicking on the icon at the left (looks like a bullet list).
+If it's not immediately obvious what failed, the best sources of information are log files.
+Access them directly from the Job Manager interface by clicking on the icon at the left (looks like a bullet list).
 These files are generated by Cromwell when executing any task and are placed in the task's folder along with its output.
 In Terra, we add quick links to these files to make troubleshooting easier.

 If there were problems with any of these, you will see them here.

-You can also see this in Google Cloud Platform console by clicking the link at the bottom.
+You can also see this in Google Cloud console by clicking the link at the bottom.

 If your log stopped abruptly Some log files seem to stop abruptly, not yet having reached the delocalization stage.
 This is almost certainly because the task has run out of memory.
 We recommend retrying with more memory to see if your job gets farther.
 See Out Of Memory Retry to learn more about how to configure your workflow to immediately retry certain tasks if the only error was to run out of memory.

 The execution directory is the file in your workspace bucket that contains the task-level details and generated outputs for a particular workflow within your submission.
-For example, if you ran a workflow on two different samples, and one failed while the other succeeded, you can access the execution directory for the one that failed to find information to help figure out why this one failed.
+For example, did you run a workflow on two different samples, and one failed while the other succeeded?
+Access the execution directory to help find a solution for the one that failed.

 To learn more, see Overview: Execution directory.

 This displays information on the workflow at the Google Pipelines worker level, including timestamps for the execution of worker tasks and VM configuration information.
-You can use this section to understand or validate the configuration of your worker VM (memory, disk size, machine type, etc.).
-You can also check this section if you suspect your workflow failed due to a transient Google issue.
+Use this section to understand or validate the configuration of your worker VM (memory, disk size, machine type, etc.).
+Or, check this section if you suspect your workflow failed due to a transient Google issue.

-This is a visual representation of the things Terra did as it was running the workflow - how much actual clock time was spent on commands within each task.
-It can be helpful for understanding what to look into further, especially if any part took much longer than expected.
+This is a visual representation of what Terra did as it ran the workflow - how much actual clock time was spent on commands within each task.
+It can help to understand what to look into further, especially if any part took much longer than expected.

-If Job Manager fails to load (if your job produced huge amounts of metadata, for example), you can access much of the same information in the Workflow Dashboard.
+If Job Manager fails to load (e.g., if your job produced huge amounts of metadata), you can access much of the same information in the Workflow Dashboard.

-Remember that when troubleshooting, you should automatically head to the Monitor tab and check stdout, stderr, and task log for your failed task.
+Remember - when troubleshooting, head to the Monitor tab and check stdout, stderr, and task log for your failed task.

-If there isn’t a stdout or stderr file, use the task log and the message explanations in this document to help you solve the problem.
-Of course, if you are having any trouble with Terra troubleshooting, you can ask your question on the Terra forum.
+If there isn’t a stdout or stderr file, use the task log and the message explanations in this document to help solve the problem.
+Of course, if you have trouble with Terra troubleshooting, ask your question on the Terra Forum.